MajorGrinch/StudyingComputeScience/java/README.md

 It's illegal to declare a parameter or a local variable in the lambda that has the same name as a local variable.

 ## Inner class
+> Terminology: Nested classes are divided into two categories: static and non-static.
+Nested classes that are declared `static` are called static nested classes.
+Non-static nested classes are called inner classes. --**Oracle Java Documentation**

+> A inner class is also called a member class.

 An inner class is a class that is defined inside another class.
 1. Inner class methods can access the data from the scope where they are defined--including the private data.
 2. Inner classes can be hidden from other classes in the same package.